Contact Us | Search

 Project Dates: January 2017 - February 2023

-While pregnant women in our study seemed knowledgeable about harms of smoking and SHS exposure, those living at homes with a current smoker reported being exposed to twice the SHS level indicating a high risk for pregnant women and babies.
-However, the intervention's results demonstrated success in changing providers' behavior in counseling pregnant women's on SHS avoidance.
-Whether this helped change the behavior of pregnant women needs further follow-up.
-To realize the objective of establishing smoke-free households, more widespread implementation of this type of intervention is essential.
+Between the two surveys, an increased number of women reported being asked about secondhand smoke exposure (22.81% to 54.98%) and receiving secondhand smoke avoidance advice (28.46% to 60.32%).
+While pregnant women in the study seemed knowledgeable about the harms of smoking and secondhand smoke exposure, those living at homes with a current smoker reported being exposed at a level beyond a high risk for pregnant women and babies.
+The intervention's results demonstrated success in changing providers' behavior in counseling pregnant women, but whether this helped change the behavior of pregnant women needs further follow-up.

 Back to PEER Cycle 5 Grant Recipients